- Sept. 19, 2022: Darvish was named the MLB NL Player of the week.

 His lanky 6-foot-5-inch build and distinctive facial features would be enough to make him stand out anywhere, but in a homogenous land, a family name that sounded like none other gave him unwanted attention growing up.

 “Kids used to say stuff all the time about how I was different,” Darvish said in Japanese, playing down the suggestion that wearing the national team uniform gave him extra satisfaction in light of such teasing.
 “It hasn’t been an issue since I was little.”

-The Nippon Ham Fighters selected Darvish in the first round of the 2004 draft as a high schooler.
+In 2004, the Nippon Ham Fighters selected Darvish in the first round of the draft as a high schooler.
 By then, he was known across the country for having pitched a no-hitter in the spring version of a prestigious national high school baseball tournament that March.
 He earned a bad-boy image later for being suspended from high school for smoking a cigarette, illegal for minors here, and posing nude for a magazine in 2007.
 His devilish laughter at the mention of those incidents is a hint that rebelliousness still lurks within him.

 But lost in the commotion over his defiance off the field and his vast natural athleticism on it is an astounding aptitude for pitching mechanics that those who know him describe with the highest admiration.

 In 2005, Yu turned pro at age 18.
 His pro career got off to a rocky start when he was caught smoking in a pachinko parlor on an off day during his first spring training, despite not being old enough to legally smoke or gamble at the time.